 Charging premium prices is a great goal to work toward.

 With most of my clients, there comes a time when I gently nudge them (or overtly push them!) to take their offers to the next level and charge appropriately.

-But successfully making the leap to premium pricing requires the right combination of timing, experience, and skills—all implemented in just the right way.
+But successfully making the leap to premium pricing requires the right combination of timing, experience, and skills.

 Reason #1: You don’t have enough experience working with clients or haven’t delivered strong enough results (yet)